vijaykumar8564/k8s/k8s-installation/setup.md

 - At least 1 VM, but typically multiple for scalability and fault tolerance.(min 2vcpu, 2gb)
 - Components running on worker nodes include kubelet (for node management), kube-proxy, and container runtime (like Docker or containerd).

-- Run the below commands in Master node as a root user
+- Run the below commands in Worker node as a root user

 ```python
 curl -fsSL https://get.docker.com -o install-docker.sh